freebasic/fbc/fbdocs/fbchkdoc/readme.txt

         $ ./delextra -web -svn

     This utility will delete (or remove) the extra *.wakka files in the cache directory not present in the PageIndex for the wiki.
-Type 'delextra' without any command line arguments to see a full list of options.
+Type './delextra' without any command line arguments to see a full list of options.

     When pages are deleted from the wiki, old file names will persist in the cache directories.
 Use this utility to purge deleted wiki pages.
 Pass "-svn"